jopemachine/awesome-stars/README.md

 - [is0n/fm-nvim](https://github.com/is0n/fm-nvim) - 🗂 Neovim plugin that lets you use your favorite terminal file managers (and fuzzy finders) from within Neovim.
 - [luarocks/luarocks](https://github.com/luarocks/luarocks) - LuaRocks is the package manager for the Lua programming language.
 - [mpeterv/luacheck](https://github.com/mpeterv/luacheck) - A tool for linting and static analysis of Lua code.
-- [kkharji/sqlite.lua](https://github.com/kkharji/sqlite.lua) - SQLite/LuaJIT binding for lua and neovim
+- [kkharji/sqlite.lua](https://github.com/kkharji/sqlite.lua) - SQLite LuaJIT binding with a very simple api.
 - [nvim-lua/popup.nvim](https://github.com/nvim-lua/popup.nvim) - [WIP] An implementation of the Popup API from vim in Neovim.
 Hope to upstream when complete
 - [svermeulen/vimpeccable](https://github.com/svermeulen/vimpeccable) - Neovim plugin that allows you to easily map keys directly to lua code inside your init.lua
 - [lukas-reineke/indent-blankline.nvim](https://github.com/lukas-reineke/indent-blankline.nvim) - Indent guides  for Neovim